Facial Feminisation Podcasts | GenderGP, a 3-part series

-Part 2.
+Episode 2.
 A Surgeon’s Perspective on Facial Feminisation

 In this episode, Dr. Bellinga, the director of Plastic Surgery for Facialteam and rhinoplasty specialist, talks about the research and groundbreaking techniques being developed by Facialteam, as well as how this work is influencing innovations in facial feminisation surgery globally.

 Importantly, Dr. Bellinga also addresses the issues of pain, scars as well as establishing realistic expectations in this discussion, saying: